npstorey/SHSLab/job_posts/data_scientist.md

 ## Job Openings

-**Street Homeless Solutions Lab** is currently recruiting for a <a href="https://npstorey.github.io/shslab/job_posts/product_manager.html">Product Manager</a> and [Data Scientist](/job_posts/data_scientist.html) to join our growing inter-disciplinary team dedicated to improving the digital products and processes used to address street homelessness in New York City.
+**Street Homeless Solutions Lab** is currently recruiting for a <a href="https://npstorey.github.io/shslab/job_posts/product_manager.html">Product Manager</a> and <a href="https://npstorey.github.io/shslab/job_posts/data_scientist.html">Data Scientist</a> to join our growing inter-disciplinary team dedicated to improving the digital products and processes used to address street homelessness in New York City.

 ### <a id="Data Scientist"></a>Data Scientist